hyena/spindizzy_boards/README.md

 SpinDizzy Remote Board Reader
 =============================

-This is an app designed to remotely read the contents of bulletin boards on [SpinDizzy MUCK](https://muck.spindizzy.org) and expose it as json.
+This is an app designed to remotely read the contents of bulletin boards on [SpinDizzy MUCK](https://muck.spindizzy.org) and expose it in various ways.
 It requires a bit of set-up MUCK side to get it working and a login there, which should ideally be a dedicated bot `@set` 'H(aven)'.

 Although this project was made specifically for SpinDizzy, with some modification it should work for other FuzzBall MUCK that have CorkBoard.muf installed.
 Notably, you'll need to change a dbref in `get_posts.muf`.